-- a.
-The terms of the Cecil and Ida Green Center for the Study of Science and Society Endowment at U. T. Dallas, with a current balance of \$2,494,143.38, be amended and funds transferred to establish two other endowments, as follows: - 1.
-The purpose of the endowment be amended to broaden its support of the activities of the Cecil and Ida Green Center for the Study of Science and Society at U. T. Dallas to specifically include but not be limited to support for graduate fellowships, undergraduate scholarships, lecture series, symposia, and faculty and student exchanges with the Green Colleges of Oxford and the University of British Columbia.

-2. From the total endowment, \$600,000 be transferred to establish two endowments at U. T. Dallas, with \$500,000 to be used to establish the Green Chair in the Study of Science and Society and the remaining \$100,000 to be used to establish the Green Professor in the Study of Science and Society.
+- 4. U. T. Dallas: Amendment of Purpose of Cecil and Ida Green Center for the Study of Science and Society Endowment and Transfer of Funds to Establish the Green Chair in the Study of Science and Society and the Green Professor in the Study of Science and Society; Amendment of Purpose of Cecil H. and Ida M. Green Endowed Lecture Series; and Termination of the Cecil and Ida Green Center Endowment.--The Asset Management Committee recommended and the Board approved the following actions with respect to two endowments at The University of Texas at Dallas: - a.
+The terms of the Cecil and Ida Green Center for the Study of Science and Society Endowment at U. T. Dallas, with a current balance of \$2,494,143.38, were amended and funds transferred to establish two other endowments as follows: - 1.
+The purpose of the endowment was amended to broaden its support of the activities of the Cecil and Ida Green Center for the Study of Science and Society at U. T. Dallas to specifically include but not be limited to support for graduate fellowships, undergraduate scholarships, lecture series, symposia, and faculty and student exchanges with the Green Colleges of Oxford and the University of British Columbia. - 2.
+From the total endowment, \$600,000 was transferred to establish two endowments at U. T. Dallas, with \$500,000 to be used to establish the Green Chair in the Study of Science and Society and the remaining \$100,000 to be used to establish the Green Professor in the Study of Science and Society.

-Funds distributed from each of the endowments will be used to support the Chair and the Professorship, respectively.
+Funds distributed from each of the endowments will be used to support the Chair and the Pro-fessorship, respectively.

 b.
-The endowment purpose of the Cecil H. and Ida M. Green Endowed Lecture Series at U. T. Dallas be amended to include both lectures and symposia in support of the activities of the Cecil and Ida Green Center for the Study of Science and Society at U. T. Dallas.
+The endowment purpose of the Cecil H. and Ida M. Green Endowed Lecture Series at U. T. Dallas was amended to include both lectures and symposia in support of the activities of the Cecil and Ida Green Center for the Study of Science and Society at U. T. Dallas.

-Due to desired modifications to the activities of the Cecil and Ida Green Center for the Study of Science and Society at U. T. Dallas, as outlined in the Background Information of this agenda item, the U. T. System Office of General Counsel has rendered an opinion that these endowment modifications are permissible under Section 65.36(f) of the Texas Education Code.
+Due to desired modifications of activities of the Cecil and Ida Green Center for the Study of Science and Society at U. T. Dallas, the U. T. System Office of General Counsel has rendered an opinion that these endowment modifications are permissible under Section 65.36(f) of the Texas Education Code.
 The donors concur with these requests.

-It is further recommended that the quasi-endowment at U. T. Dallas named the Cecil and Ida Green Center Endowment, with a current balance of \$71,189.42, be terminated and its funds be transferred to U. T. Dallas to be used at the discretion of the President for educational excellence.
+Further, the quasi-endowment at U. T. Dallas named the Cecil and Ida Green Center Endowment, with a current balance of \$71,189.42, was terminated, upon a finding that such termination was in the best interest of U. T. Dallas, and its funds transferred to U. T. Dallas to be used at the discretion of the President for educational excellence pursuant to the original donative instrument.